lilyliu2021/OrangeHRM/README.md

 ```

--To use XPath in Cypress, install XPath plugins
+- To use XPath in Cypress, install XPath plugins
 ```
 npm install -D cypress-xpath